offen/docker-volume-backup/docs/reference/index.md

 # AWS_IAM_ROLE_ENDPOINT=""

+# ---

 # This is the FQDN of your storage server, e.g. `storage.example.com`.
-# There is no need to set this when working against AWS S3 (the default value is
-# `s3.amazonaws.com`).
 # If you need to set a specific (non-https) protocol, you will need to use the option below.
+# The default value points to the standard AWS S3 endpoint.

 # AWS_ENDPOINT="s3.amazonaws.com"

+# ---

-# The protocol to be used when communicating with your storage server.
+# The protocol to be used when communicating with your S3 storage server.
 # Defaults to "https".
 You can set this to "http" when communicating with
-# a different Docker container on the same host for example.
+# a different Docker container in the same virtual network for example.

 # AWS_ENDPOINT_PROTO="https"

+# ---

 # Setting this variable to `true` will disable verification of
 # SSL certificates for AWS_ENDPOINT.
 You shouldn't use this unless you use